 Home legal expenses covers you and your family living with you with up to £100,000 towards unexpected legal costs to support you with employment disputes, contract issues, disputes or damage to your home, personal injury, clinical negligence, probate disputes, school admissions disputes and tax disputes.
 Our home legal expenses cover also gives you and your family unlimited 24-hour access to RAC's Legal Helpline to discuss any personal legal and debt matter.

 This type of cover protects you in the event of a home emergency – mainly problems with things like your boiler, central heating, plumbing or electrics.
 Depending on the emergency, we'll send out a trusted contractor for immediate repairs, covering costs of up to £500 per claim for callout charges, parts, materials, labour and VAT.

 If you have any items in your home worth over £1,500, you'll need to protect them with this additional cover.

 Personal possessions away from the home

 Contents insurance only protects your belongings when they're in the house.
 This policy covers items like jewellery and bikes when they're taken away from the home.

-Our key policy provides up to £1,500 worth of cover if your keys are lost, stolen or damaged, to pay for replacement keys or locksmith charges.
+Key protection provides up to £1,500 worth of cover if your home, office or car keys are lost, stolen or damaged, to pay for replacement keys or locksmith charges.